 Quick grits, like quick oats, are more processed and cook up faster than traditional grits.
 My friend, LJ, used quick grits in her recipe and this northerner thought they tasted just fine.
 I only found regular grits and used them with her directions and the result was more like polenta, but still delicious!

 - Make your grits first.
 They take the most time of the two components of this casserole and can actually be cooked ahead of time, then chilled until you’re ready to saute the shrimp.

 - I have made these with traditional grits as well as “grits” packaged as polenta/grits.
 The texture was of the latter was more like polenta, but it worked in a pinch!

 - Cook your grits in a double boiler, which is a set of pans where one inserts into the top of the other.
 The lower pan has simmering water, which provides a gentler heat than the burner.

 - PRO-Tip: If you don’t own a double boiler, use a makeshift version with a saucepan and heat resistant bowl to nestle on top of the pan.
 Since the bowl isn’t well secured, you may need to hold it with a hot pad while stirring.

 - Cook your grits until they’re thick, though if you like thinner grits, add some extra liquid.
 Just taste to make sure they’re soft and tender.

-With a full flavored, spicy entree, you’ll want simple sides like roasted vegetables or a green salad.
+With a full-flavored, spicy entree, you’ll want simple sides like roasted vegetables or a green salad.
 I love this Roasted Asparagus with Balsamic Brown Butter.
 The bit of vinegar helps cut the richness of the shrimp and grits as does the lemon in this Lemon Garlic Broccoli.
-For a refreshing salad, I recommend this Citrus Spinach Salad and this Honey Lime Fruit Salad would be fabulous accompaniment for breakfast or dinner!
+For a refreshing salad, I recommend this Citrus Spinach Salad and this Honey Lime Fruit Salad would be a fabulous accompaniment for your breakfast or dinner menu!

 - Chili Relleno Casserole